univox-students/univox-students.github.io/docs/introduction/it_officer.md

 - The website *will* be hosted by a virtual server, maintained by the college.
 Access of the server could be obtained from the college IT officer.
 - Under the current constitution, the maintanance of the website is led by the secretary.
 We propose setting up a dedicated committee role for the *technical* maintanance of the WCR website.

-## Expected commitment of an IT officer
-- taking the lead to maintain and update the WCR website;
-- liaise between the WCR and College IT Officers about matters arising from the computing services provided by either the College or University;
-- ensure the content of the website is accurate and up to date and to promote the usage of the website by the members of the WCR;
-- (work with the College Communication and Development Offices) to ensure that the website complies with the College branding guides.
-- (work with the WCR Students with Disabilities and Accessibility Officer and the College disability officers) to ensure the website is accessible by the members of the WCR;
-- add features requested by the WCR to the website, or work with the WCR to find a compromise that can be implemented should a suggested feature is unfeasible.
-- maintain a documentation for the management of the WCR website.

 ## Benefit of having an IT officer?
 - Setting up this post **encourages** IT involvements.
 - Website maintanace could be very technical (e.g. making sure contents are in line with accessibility regulations and branding guidelines), hence imposing extra burden for the secretary who already has a bit of commitments.